dannye/jed/README.md

 A C++ JPG Encoder/Decoder

-jed currently decodes all standard JPGs and outputs them in BMP format.
+jed encodes uncompressed BMPs and outputs them as baseline JPGs.

-Encoder is WIP.
+jed decodes all standard JPGs (baseline, progressive, subsampled) and outputs them in BMP format.

 This project was created for the video series, [**Everything You Need to Know About JPEG**][yt].